DUNE/computing-training-202112/_episodes/16-closing-remarks.md

 ##  Next Steps

-We will post the recordings on indico soon.
+Video recordings of the sessions have been posted within each lesson.

-We invite you to bookmark this site and to revisit the content again.
+We invite you to bookmark this training site and to revisit the content regularly.

 Point a colleague to the material.